-Danish conductor Thomas Dausgaard is Music Director of the Seattle Symphony and Chief Conductor of the BBC Scottish Symphony Orchestra.
+Danish conductor Thomas Dausgaard is Chief Conductor of the BBC Scottish Symphony Orchestra.
 He also holds titles as Conductor Laureate of the Swedish Chamber Orchestra (having served as Chief Conductor from 1997-2019), Honorary Conductor of the Danish National Symphony Orchestra (Chief Conductor from 2004–2011), and Honorary Conductor of the Orchestra della Toscana.
+He held the positions of Principal Guest Conductor (2014-2019) and Music Director (2019-2022) of the Seattle Symphony.
 He has been awarded the Cross of Chivalry by the Queen of Denmark, and elected to the Royal Academy of Music in Sweden.

 Dausgaard enjoys a distinctive profile as an artist “of huge conviction and outrageously good musicianship” (Europadisc), renowned for his creativity and innovation in programming, an extensive catalogue of critically-acclaimed recordings, and an “uncanny ability to project a sense of the necessity of the musical trajectory” (Bachtrack).
 He is passionate about music’s engagement with society and the issues of our time, and its relevance and potential as a vital and innovative force in the life of current and future generations.